Phrogz/ZSS/README.md

 ```

 Constants can be added to later using the `constants()` method.
-You can parse additional raw CSS later using the `add()` method.
+Additional directives can be added later using the `directives()` method.
-You can load CSS files by name later using the `load()` method.
+Additional raw CSS can be parsed later using the `add()` method.
-You can add additional directives later using the `handleDirectives()` method.
+Additional CSS files can be loaded by name later using the `load()` method.

 ## myZSS:constants(value_map)

-Add to the literal value mappings used when parsing declaration values.
+Add key/value pairs to the literal value mappings used when parsing declaration values.

 `value_map` is a table mapping string literals (that might appear as values or functions in declarations) to the Lua value you would like them to have instead.

-The return value is the invoking ZSS stylesheet instance (for method chaining).
+The return value is the invoking ZSS style instance (for method chaining).

 **Note**: constants are resolved when rules are added/loaded, unless there is a deferred reference in the value (e.g. `@foo`).
-Invoking this method after CSS has been loaded will only affect rules added/loaded after this calls, or the evaluation of deferred values.
+Invoking the `constants()` method after CSS has been loaded will only affect CSS added/loaded after the call…or the evaluation of deferred values.

 ### Example: